DOCtorActoAntohich/project-o/Docs/Specification/Chapter 1 - Lexical Structure.md

     this is
     end

-    // The declaration will be ignored
-    // because it was commented out:
+    // The declaration will be ignored because it is commented out:
     // var number : 0
 end
 ```